nielskrijger/blog/posts/2017-06-05-api-vs-domain-driven-architectures.md

 A software design with just **API** and **DB** is more straightforward, in essence becoming a set of procedural scripts (request handlers) where each scripts processes only one type of request.

-#### If you focus on system/integration tests
+#### If you prefer system/integration tests over unit tests

-While working on API-Driven Architectures I noticed writing fewer unit tests and more API / integration tests compared to Domain-Centric systems; to the point where I hardly write any unit tests for a basic backend CRUD API.
+While working on API-Centric System I noticed writing fewer unit tests and more API / integration tests compared to Domain-Centric systems; to the point where I hardly write any unit tests for a basic backend CRUD API.

 API/integration tests provide a lot more confidence that the backend application is actually behaving correctly, has better code coverage and are easier to write.
 This I could do because of two reasons:

-1. ADA's are fairly simple to debug, there are few interacting code-paths that may fail in some unexpected way
+1. API-Centric systems are fairly simple to debug, there are few interacting code-paths that could fail
-2. I switched to languages and tools that make running and developing such tests very fast
+2. I switched to languages and toolsets that make running and developing such tests very fast

 In contrast, Domain-Driven systems have more shared pieces of interacting code (structured in services and layers) which require the developer to treat them more as an internal API.
 In that case unit tests and mocks enable you to better gradually build up your system.

-## When to prefer Domain-Driven Systems
+## When to prefer Domain-Centric Systems

-#### When your team/organization uses DD-based frameworks
+#### When your team/organization uses DDD-inspired frameworks

 There are plenty of frameworks supporting the domain-driven design with which developers are already familiar.
-Prevalent languages in business software (Java and C#) have ecosystems that have evolved to accommodate the domain-driven architecture extremely well.
+C# and Java in particularly have ecosystems that have evolved to accommodate the domain-driven architecture extremely well.

-Using an full-featured opinionated framework allows you to onboard quicker and not waste time on blogs and stackoverflow figuring out how to design stuff.
+Investing in a new (more basic) tech-stack may not be worthwhile if all developers feel more comfortable with some other framework.

 #### When focus is on the business logic

-Most business software is written with models in the vocabularly of functional analysts.
-These models and vocabularly are not API but rather Domain-centric.
+Most business software is designed with the help of functional analysts.
+Their vocabularly and designs are not API but Domain-centric.
 Functional analysts will discuss business constraints and logic; the home of the domain layer in an application.
-Even many enterprise and solution architects have little knowledge of REST, RPC or messaging contracts but rather tend to focus on the domain and system behaviour primarily; not the API.
+Even many enterprise and solution architects have little knowledge of REST, RPC or messaging contracts but rather tend to focus on the domain and system behaviour primarily instead of the API.

 #### When output cannot be broken down into small requests